 Although the FDA hasn’t approved Latisse for use on the eyebrows, there are some clinical studies about its effectiveness and safety.
 These include the following:

-- A literature review of studies regarding Latisse for eyebrows published in the journal Drug Design, Development, and Therapy reviewed six studies.
-The authors concluded that Latisse used for eyebrows was a “safe, effective, and well-tolerated option” to treat eyebrow hair loss.
+- Research from 2018 on using Latisse for eyebrows found that Latisse was a “safe, effective, and well-tolerated option” to treat eyebrow hair loss.

-While these studies show support for Latisse and eyebrow hair growth, there are many factors that can impact its effectiveness.
-These include how and how often you apply it and whether there are underlying causes for your eyebrow hair loss.
+While these studies show support for Latisse and eyebrow hair growth, many factors can impact its overall effectiveness, including how often you apply it and whether there are underlying causes for your eyebrow hair loss.

 However, if you have lighter eyebrows, Latisse could potentially make them much darker in appearance.